chrisbuechler/solana-cookbook/docs/recipes/accounts.md

 ## Create a System Account

 Create an account that the [System Program][1] owns.
-The Solana runtime will grant the owner of an account, access to write to its data or transfer lamports.
+The Solana runtime will grant the owner of an account access to write to its data or transfer lamports.
 When creating an account, we have to preallocate a fixed storage space in bytes (`space`) and enough lamports to cover the rent.
 [Rent][2] is a cost incurred to keep accounts alive on Solana.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>